AkhilR0/Codr/README.md

 We used the flutter SDK to create this app, it deploys for both android and ios.
 This was made for 2020-21 FBLA Mobile Application Development.
 ### Copyright
 All trademarks, intellectual properties and copyrights are of their respective owners, we do not claim ownership to any of them.

+## How to install
+Go to build/app/outputs and select which one you would like to run on your device and download it.

 ## iOS Install
 This guide provides a step-by-step walkthrough of releasing a Flutter app to the [App Store][appstore] and [TestFlight][].